 Your temperature is taken under your tongue or vaginally, first thing in the morning, before getting out of bed or even sit up.
 We are testing your basal temp at rest, the more you move the more it can disrupt your temps.
-Enter the temp into your app or mark on your paper chart place a dot in the box which corresponds to your temperature and day of cycle.
+Enter the temp into your app or mark on your paper chart place a dot in the box that corresponds to your temperature and day of the cycle.
 Day 1 is the first day of your period.

-Your temperature needs to be taken at the same time each morning, because generally, temperatures rise gradually throughout the day until about 2.00 pm.
+Your temperature needs to be taken at the same time each morning because generally, temperatures rise gradually throughout the day until about 2.00 pm.

-Conditions affecting your temperature may include things like a late night, fever, a cold, broken sleep or alcohol.
+Conditions affecting your temperature may include things like a late-night, fever, a cold, broken sleep or alcohol.
 These may cause abnormally high or low temperatures, resulting in inaccurate chart interpretation if not noted down.

 Your temp will stay around the same temp but when you see a temp rise of around .2-.4 of a degree combine with fertile mucous (see below) this is ovulation.